jcrowth2/git_playbook/README.md

 7. Merge `add_logo` into `add_branch_exercise`
 8. Understand what is different about this merge.
 Use git log to investigate.
    Of the two, which one is the "fast-forward" and what does it mean?

+### Exercise: Merge Conflicts:

+Two colleagues have been working independently and have been tasked with adding the full text of "Macbeth" and "Hamlet" to the repo.

+There are two branches `macbeth` and `hamlet`

+1. Checkout one of these branches.
+2. Merge the other branch into it.
+3. Follow the advice in Git Book 3.2 and Bash to resolve conflicts!
+   (look in the conflicting files for text like:<br>
+    <<<<<<< HEAD:<br>
+    foo<br>
+    =======<br>
+    bar<br>
+    \>>>>>>>>

+For more complex merges with many conflicts it may be easier to use `git --mergetool` and configure a useful editor.
+Or indeed using an IDE.

+If you know for sure beforehand you can merge branches and specify which branch to overrule conflicts using `ours` or `theirs` as detailed in the docs https://git-scm.com/docs/merge-strategies.
+But this is generally considered risky.
+In general you could be dealing with conflicts where the correct resolution is know by previous authors, and you should seek support unless you know for certain.